brucou/movie-search-app/article/article.md

 Arguably the state machine for promise we visualized earlier is a useful support to explain promise behaviour to a profane crowd.
 State machines can be visualized in different ways, emphasizing on different pieces of information.
-To discuss with designers, it is possible to focus the visualization on the control states and transitions.
-To discuss with developers, it may be preferred to include technical details such as internal state updates, and other relevant notes.
+To discuss with designers, it is possible to focus the visualization on control states and transitions.
+With developers, it may be preferred to include technical details such as internal state updates.
 For quality assurance purposes, some paths in the state machine can be emphasized (core path, error paths, etc.).

 ### Final state machine implementation